cozodb/cozo/README.md

 # The Cozo Database

-Cozo is an experimental relational database that has a focus on graph data, with support for ACID transactions.
+Cozo is a general-purpose, experimental relational database that has a focus on graph data, with support for ACID transactions.
 It aims to implement a Purer, Better relational algebra without the historical baggage of SQL.

 ## Teasers

-We have stored in our database a relation containing air travel routes.
+We have stored in our database a relation containing air travel routes with two columns `src` and `dst`.
 The following query uses joins to find airports reachable by one stop from Frankfurt Airport (FRA), the busiest airport in the world:

 ```
 ?[destination] := :route{src: 'FRA', dst: stop},